Building a Better Team

 While a review should be a conversation, don’t let your agenda get hijacked.
 You are reviewing their performance, not the other way around.

-Always discuss their personal goal achievement, and hold them accountable.
+Always discuss their personal goal achievement and hold them accountable.
 This meeting is an opportunity to learn about your employees’ ambitions and encourage them to grow in your company.

 Performance reviews are not beauty pageants.
 The objective is to give honest, straightforward, and helpful feedback.
 Still, it helps to end positively so that no employee leaves the room feeling attacked.

-Before the end of the evaluation, set up a follow-up meeting and ensure that it’s on the calendar.
+Please set up a follow-up meeting before the evaluation ends and ensure it is on the calendar.

 Coach Dave